 Setting Up the cn() Utility

-Every modern React + Tailwind project uses the cn() utility, a combination of clsx for conditional classes and tailwind-merge to resolve conflicts.
-This is the exact pattern shadcn/ui uses:
+The cn() utility combines clsx for conditional classes and tailwind-merge to resolve conflicts - the pattern shadcn/ui uses:

 // lib/utils.ts